logisim-evolution/logisim-evolution/README.md

 branch, which are created everyday at midnight [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).

 To get nightly downloads, please [click here](https://github.com/logisim-evolution/logisim-evolution/actions/workflows/nightly.yml) and browse to the last successful run of "Nightly build" (should be on top).
+Note, that due to Github internals, all files are provided as ZIP archives.
+You must unpack unpack downloaded binary prior run or installation.

 Please share your experience in [Discussions](https://github.com/logisim-evolution/logisim-evolution/discussions) or [open a ticket](https://github.com/logisim-evolution/logisim-evolution/issues) if you found a bug or have improvement